Age Suggestion

 No

-Brussels sprouts, when cooked until soft, may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
+Brussels sprouts may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Brussels sprouts are brassicas—a diverse plant family derived from wild cabbages in the Mediterranean region.
-So, what’s the deal with its name in English?
 Ancient migration and trade led to cabbage varieties that thrived in cooler climates, like the farmlands near Brussels, where “spruitjes” have been widely grown since the 13th century.
 With trade across the North Sea, the tiny sprouts took on the name of the Belgian capital where they grew.
-Brussels sprouts can taste bitter, although recent agricultural innovation has led to new varieties that minimize those harsher flavors.
-These offer a nuttier, sweeter taste that appeals to many taste buds—perhaps why this once-maligned vegetable has become a go-to ingredient for many.
+Brussels sprouts can taste bitter, although recent agricultural innovation has led to new varieties that are less bitter and offer a nuttier, slightly sweeter flavor.

 No. Allergies to brussels sprouts are rare, but possible.
 Individuals who are allergic or sensitive to other members of the cruciferous family, such as mustard greens and cauliflower, may also be sensitive to brussels sprouts.
 People who are allergic to mugwort may be allergic to brussels sprouts or experience Oral Allergy Syndrome (also known as pollen-food allergy).
 Oral Allergy Syndrome typically results in short-lived itching, tingling, or burning in the mouth and is unlikely to result in a dangerous reaction.